Rod Stewart In Hot Water Over Mock ISIS Video: A Look At His Controversial Life

 Reaction to Rod Stewart’s apology was mixed.
 While some gave the Rock ‘N Roll Hall of Famer a pass for horsing around on his down time, others slammed him for his insensitivity.

-Of course, this is not the first time Road Stewart has been embroiled in controversy.
+Of course, this is not the first time Rod Stewart has been embroiled in controversy.
 The rocker has regularly dodged rumors about his personal life and has been the target of several fan lawsuits over the years.
 Since the 1970s, the singer has been dogged by a rumor about a wild night with a slew of sailors in a San Diego gay bar, which allegedly culminated with him checking into an emergency room to get is stomach pumped.
 In an interview on Katie Couric’s now defunct talk show, Rod Stewart set the record straight on the story, saying he is “as heterosexual as they come.”

 Elton John, Alana Hamilton, and Rod Stewart at Studio 54, 1978 pic.twitter.com/Mqz1HrDelF